amysolman/CMEECourseWork/Week2/README.md

   - File - using_name.py: Script illustrating the __name__/__main__ code that tells us if a file it being run directly or imported.
   - File - sysargv.py: Script demonstrating the use of sys.argv.
 Prints name of module, length of module and the arguments applied to it.
   - File - control_flow.py: Five functions exemplifying the use of control statements.
   - File - Ic1.py: Script containing six short modules generated from a set list of birds with latin names, common names and mean body mass.
 1) List comprehension containing birds latin names.
 2) List comprehension containing birds common names.
 3) List comprehension containing birds mean body mass.
-4) Conventionl loops containing birds latin names.
+4) Conventional loops containing birds latin names.
 5) Conventional loops containing birds common names.
 4) Conventional loops containing birds mean body mass.
   - File - Ic2.py: Script containing four modules.
 First two use list comprehension to pull high and low rainfall data.
 Second two modules serve the same function but using conventional loops.
   - File - dictionary.py: Takes list of tuples including species latin name and order.
 Converts these to keys (order) and values (species) and prints as dictionary list.
   - File - tuple.py: Takes tuple or tuples (bird species latin, common names and mass) and prints each tuple on a seperate line.